How I Can Help

 Very involved!
 I meet regularly with parents to review progress and challenges, teach strategies for supporting practice at home, address accommodation patterns, coordinate on exposure plans, and troubleshoot barriers to progress.
 The exact format varies by age—parents of younger kids typically join portions of sessions, while teens may prefer more independence with periodic parent check-ins.

 The first step is a free 15-minute consultation call.
 We'll discuss your concerns, I'll explain my approach, and we can determine if we're a good fit.
 If so, we'll schedule an intake session and get started.
-Most families hear back within 24 hours of reaching out.
+Most people hear back within 24 hours of reaching out.